aiven/aiven-docs/docs/products/kafka/troubleshooting/troubleshoot-consumer-disconnections.md

 ---
 title: Troubleshoot Apache Kafka® consumer connections
+sidebar_label: Consumer connections issues
 ---

 Apache Kafka® consumers sometimes experience disconnections from a cluster node.

 On one hand, isolated occurrences are expected and well mitigated by the Apache Kafka® protocol, for example in case a partition leadership moved to a different node so the cluster remains available and balanced.
 On the other hand, repeating occurrences often raise concerns as they may impact consumer lag, and cluster performance.
-This article provides guidance to better identify and solve related issues.

 ## What is observed